Would you be a good Neurodiagnostic Technologist?

 "This is a relatively new profession (compared to nursing, physical therapy, etc.)," said Magers.
 "Concorde has two of the 23 programs currently accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in the country - San Bernardino, Calif. andÂ Grand Prairie, Texas and two of the 16 accredited programs that offer an Associate's degree or higher in NDT."

 "Highly and technically trained graduates are currently in high demand nationwide," said Magers.
 O*Net OnLine expects a 14 percent or higher growth rate by 2024 with nearly 34,000 open positions.

 Learning doesn't have to stop after earning an associate's degree in Neurodiagnostic Technology.
 Magers points out a graduate is eligible for many credentialing examinations after graduation.

-More specifically, according the The Houston Chronicle, “certification and credentialing is administered by organizations including The American Board of Registration of EEG and EP Technologists, the American Association of Electrodiagnostic Technologists, and the Board of Registered Polysomnographic Technologists.
-Certification must be maintained through a program of ongoing continuing education.”
+More specifically, according to The Houston Chronicle, "certification and credentialing are administered by organizations including The American Board of Registration of EEG and EP Technologists, the American Association of Electrodiagnostic Technologists, and the Board of Registered Polysomnographic Technologists.
+Certification must be maintained through a program of ongoing continuing education."